AdaCore/training_material/courses/rust_essentials/180_modules/04-encapsulation.rst

 Why Encapsulate?
 ------------------

-* Invariants - protect internal state of a data structure
+* Protect internal state of a data structure

-  * Ensure data is always valid
+  * Ensure data is always valid via getter/setter API's

-    * Can only be changed via approved logic

 * Decoupling - hiding implementation details

-  * Can change your internal code without breaking client
+  * Change your code without breaking client

     * E.g., swapping an array for a :rust:`Vec`

-* API Surface - smaller public API

-  * Easier to document
-  * Easier to learn
-  * Harder to misuse

 --------------------------
 Encapsulation in Structs